HP's outlook disappoints, driving shares to nine-year low

 MUSICAL CHAIRS

-HP has been through years of turbulence.
-Apotheker's 11-month tenure was marked by an acceleration of departures from various divisions, such as networking chief Marius Haas, as he brought in former coworkers from SAP AG (SAPG.DE).
+HP has suffered through years of turbulence.
+Apotheker's 11-month tenure was marked by an acceleration of departures from various divisions, such as networking chief Marius Haas, as he brought in former coworkers from SAP AG.

-Apotheker's precedessor, Mark Hurd, who is now president of Oracle Corp ORCL.O, also departed abruptly, after a sexual harassment scandal.
+Apotheker's predecessor, Mark Hurd, who is now president of Oracle Corp, also departed abruptly, after a sexual harassment scandal.

 HP, like rival Dell, is trying to transform itself into a major enterprise computing provider in the mold of IBM, while slashing expenses to boost the bottom line.
 Shares of Dell, the No. 2 U.S. PC maker after HP, fell 4.7 percent on Wednesday, mired near nine-year lows.